orm81zp/project-BabyYodaBot/README.md

 ### Commands for further implementation

 ```
-remove-birthday           - used to remove a birthday: remove-birthday <name>
 birthdays                 - used to display birthdays in coming days (7 by default): birthdays [days]

 add-address               - used to add an address: add-address <name> <address>